 BuzzWorks Community Bee Garden is planted with flowers and vegetables that need bees and is open for family, school and group visits.
 The Bee School has an educational exhibition in six chapters which explains the fascinating world of the honey bee, while an observation hive gives a close-up view of honey bees at work.
 Courtyard tables provide an outdoor classroom and a place to picnic.
-This fully accessible site is situated on the edge of the Old Hale Way Allotments and is open to the public for a few hours per week between May and September (days and opening times for 2014 to be provided soon).
-Group visits are arranged outside these times on a Tuesday or a Thursday between 1st May and 15th July.
+This fully accessible site is situated on the edge of the Old Hale Way Allotments and is open to the public on selected days between May and September:

-To book a school or group visit on a Tuesday or a Thursday (between 1st May and 15th July 2014), please contact firstname.lastname@example.org
+School visits are hosted on a Tuesday or a Thursday (between 1st May and 15th July 2014).
+Other group visits by arrangement.
+Please contact email@example.com

 HoneyWorks Training Centre for Beekeeping is where you can learn how to keep honey bees and extract honey and is also a base for other wildlife projects.
 It lies within Burford Way Allotments, backing on to Oughtonhead Nature Reserve.

-Next Beginners' Beekeeping Course starts on Sunday 23rd March 2014.
-The 12 sessions will cover theory and supervised hands-on beekeeping.
-For details and to reserve a place, contact email@example.com
+The 2014 Beginners' Beekeeping Course started on Sunday 30th March and is now full.
+The 12 sessions cover theory and supervised hands-on beekeeping.
+To enquire about courses, contact firstname.lastname@example.org

 Download a map for BuzzWorks and HoneyWorks.